hvuSyslogic/EdgeFabricTutorials/jsc8_tutorial/README.md

 When you truncate a collection, you discard all of its contents.
 There’s no way back.

-Keep in mind that you can also truncate databases.
+Keep in mind that you can also truncate fabrics.
 Don’t worry about your collections though, truncating only deletes the documents.
 Although it’s still probably not something you want to take lightly.